Probing band topology using modulational instability: Abstract

 \section{Abstract}

 We analyze the modulational instability of nonlinear Bloch waves in topological photonic lattices.
 In the initial phase of the instability development captured by the linear stability analysis, long wavelength instabilities and bifurcations of the nonlinear Bloch waves are sensitive to topological band inversions.
 At longer timescales, nonlinear wave mixing induces spreading of energy through the entire band and spontaneous creation of wave polarization singularities determined by the band Chern number.
-Our analytical and numerical results establish modulational instability as a tool to probe bulk topological invariants and create topologically nontrivial wave fields.
+Our analytical and numerical results establish modulational instability as a tool to probe bulk topological invariants and create topologically non-trivial wave fields.

 Topological photonic bands can be combined with appreciable mean-field nonlinear interactions in a variety of platforms~\cite{Topo_review,NonlinearTopo_review,review2}, including exciton-polariton condensates in structured microcavities~\cite{polariton_topo,Baboux2018}, waveguide arrays~\cite{Mukherjee_arxiv}, metasurfaces~\cite{Smirnova2019}, and ring resonators~\cite{topological_source}.
-These nonlinear topological photonic systems are of growing interest due to not only their ability to host novel effects with no analogue in electronic topological materials, but also potential applications such as lasers, optical isolators, and frequency combs.
-Previous studies focused on the use of nonlinearities to create localized wavepackets such as edge and bulk solitons~\cite{Ablowitz2014,Lumer2016,Kartashov2016,Leykam2016,Lumer2013,Poddubny2018,Marzuola_arxiv,Smirnova2019b}.
-As complex nonlinear wave systems are typically sensitive to perturbations, precise control over excitation conditions is required to create these solitons.
-However, it remains unclear to what extent solitons in topological bands are robust to disorder, potentially limiting their utility.
+These nonlinear topological photonic systems are of growing interest due to not only potential applications such as lasers and optical isolators, but also their ability to host novel effects with no analogue in electronic topological materials.
+For example, several previous studies have revealed the existence of self-localized wavepackets such as edge and bulk solitons~\cite{Ablowitz2014,Lumer2016,Kartashov2016,Leykam2016,Lumer2013,Poddubny2018,Marzuola_arxiv,Smirnova2019b}.
+However, as the size of a soliton is determined by its total power, they require fine-tuned excitation conditions to create, making experiments challenging.
+It is therefore timely to unveil novel phenomena that can emerge \emph{spontaneously} in nonlinear topological photonic systems, without requiring fine-tuning.